O/B Hit List: Cooke City Avalanche Safety

 Who: Anyone who enjoys powder turns outside ski-resort boundaries.
 Avalanche-safety certifications are not required, but neither is a helmet.
 You wouldn't expose your tender noggin to trees, rocks, and other skull-splitters—don't expose yourself or your backcountry partners to unnecessary danger, either.

 What: These multi-day courses are intensive (as opposed to introductory seminars) based on guidelines established by the American Avalanche Association and the American Institute for Avalanche Research and Education.
 They cover topics such as snowpack layering, identifying and managing avalanche terrain, weather elements, decision-making, rescue skills, understanding how avalanches form and release, collecting data, and more.
-There are different levels of certification, different classes for different activities (skiing, snowmobiling, ice climbing, etc.), and even a no-boys-allowed ladies-only class.
+There are different levels of certification, as well as a ladies-only class.
 Fees range from just under $500 to about $800, and food is provided.

 When: Avy classes generally take place from December through February, with the occasional session in March, and Cooke City is no exception.
 Courses are generally two to four days, though some specialized classes are single-day affairs.
 Specific dates are posted on the course-providers' websites.